MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 If you are new to power query, you might want to spend a couple of minutes on the following documentation that will walk you through these functionalities:
 [link1]

+### Step Four: Refreshing Data

--	**Step Three: Dataflow Refresh:** Once finishing selecting and editing data sources, you will get to the following screen.
-The final step is to hit the **Refresh** button as shown below:
+Once finishing selecting and editing data sources, you will get to the following screen.
+The two final steps are to hit **Save** and then **Refresh** as shown below:

 [7]

 Note: In the future this step will happen automatically.

 ### Next Step:

 Now you are ready to unlock unique customer insights through the **Data Configure** sections (those include **Map**, **Match** and **Merge**).
 If you wish to review all the entities that were ingested as part of the **Get Data** process, review the **Entities** section first.